1. Faculté de Philosophie et Sciences sociales

 3. Actualités

-International Chair for the History of the Second World War: Taking History Personnaly by Vincent Stuer
+International Chair for the History of the Second World War: Taking History Personally by Vincent Stuer

 Thomas BERNS, vice-Doyen de la Faculté de Philosophie et Sciences sociales,